simeonpashley/simeonpashley.github.io/_posts/articles/2010-06-12-weekend-reading-12jun2010.md

 description: Artist, Antony Ward's artwork appears has appeared in many games over the years and always looks amazing.
 He's written some books too and they're a good read for the artists out there.
 ---

-As the editor of @GameLinchpin I love to hear from you and share the brilliant things I find from other game development linchpins I discover.
+As the editor of @simeonpashley I love to hear from you and share the brilliant things I find from other game development linchpins I discover.